nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/understand-expression-and-scripting-languages-used-in-nuxeo.md

 Please check the [availables variables depending on context](#available-variables-depending-on-context) section for more detailed information.

-## What are the Main Differences Between Expression/Scripting Languages?
+## {{> anchor 'main-differences-between-languages'}} What are the Main Differences Between Expression/Scripting Languages?

 <div class="table-scroll"><table class="hover">
 <colgroup>